Jones–Lee House

-Jones–Lee House is a historic home located at Greenville, Pitt County, North Carolina.
+Jones–Lee House is a historic home located at Greenville, Pitt County, North Carolina, US.
 It was built in 1895, and is a two-story, "L"-plan, frame dwelling with Queen Anne style decorative elements.
 It has an intersecting gable roof and one-story, gable roofed porch.
 It features decorative shingles, curvilinear sawnwork, and applied half-timbering.

 It was added to the National Register of Historic Places in 1980.